Citycell: Prepaid

 Citycell previously offered nine different prepaid plans.
 Citycell started offering prepaid plans from 2003.
 It was the first to offer a prepaid plan with BTTB connectivity in the same year.
 In 2005, it launched the Aalap Call Me plan - the first phone plan with negative tariff in the country.
 In the plan, customers received credit towards their balance after they received calls from other Citycell subscribers.
 In the same year, Citycell launched Aalap Super plan.
 Subscribers of this plan could make free calls to other Citycell subscribers during late night hours.
 This espoused numerous copycat products from its competitors.
 Later that year the regulator, BTRC, ordered all phone companies to cease free call facility offerings.
 In 2006, Citycell launched Hello 0123 plan.
-The name 0123 signified tariff of Tk 0 for calls to one Citycell number of the subscriber's choice, Tk 1 for calls to two other Citycell numbers, Tk 2 for calls to all other Citycell numbers and Tk.
-3 for calls to all other networks.
+The name 0123 signified tariff of Tk 0 for calls to one Citycell number of the subscriber's choice, Tk 1 for calls to two other Citycell numbers, Tk 2 for calls to all other Citycell numbers and Tk 3 for calls to all other networks.
 This plan was followed up with a string of other spinoff plans that continued into 2007.

 Postpaid

 The postpaid plan was branded as Citycell One.
-The Postpaid subscribers enjoy 4 FnF numbers to other operators, 30 sec pulse applicable for all outgoing, Zoom Data service etc. in additional.
+The Postpaid subscribers enjoy 4 FnF numbers to other operators, 30 sec pulse applicable for all outgoing, Data service etc. in additional.
 Besides, two newly launched postpaid plans are available.

 In Dhaka International Trade fair 2009, Citycell Introduced a postpaid service called VOICE-DATA plan with cheaper tariff voice call and sms on any operator and BTTB (NWD) and 0.25 Tk/minute voice call and sms on any Citycell Number.

 Zoom Ultra

 Zoom Ultra is a data plan where the customer receives an internet dongle to surf the web in the regions which Citycell provides coverage.
 Zoom came with either one of two MODEMs, Huawei EC321 or ZTE MG880+.
 Zoom Ultra utilizes EV-DO technology.
 ZTE AC782 or Tianjian E618 is the dongle given with Zoom Ultra.
 Huawei EC5321 router is also offered for Zoom Ultra service.
-Zoom Ultra provides download speeds up to 512kbit/s.
+Zoom Ultra provides download speeds up to 512 kbit/s.

 Criticism and penalty

 Citycell has been fined BDT 1.5 billion (150 crore) by the Bangladesh Telecommunication Regulatory Commission for its involvement in illegal VoIP or international call termination.

 Citycell's involvement in illegal VoIP, was discovered in May 2007 during a raid in the company's Mohakhali office by the BTRC.

+In 2023, the government cancelled 2G licence of CityCell.